 Each module is assessed separately, through assessments that range from long essays to projects and assignments, offering you the opportunity to work in your particular field of interest within each topic area.
 You will also carry out a dissertation into a research area of your choice.

-A bachelor degree with a 2:1 (Honours) or a non-UK equivalent in a social science, humanities, or other related discipline.
+A bachelor degree with a 2:1 (Hons) or a non-UK equivalent in social science, humanities, or another related discipline.
 Relevant experience will also be taken into account.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in any component.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.

 How to apply